Pop Culture Madness!

 1876 - Thomas Edison received a patent (#180,857) for his mimeograph (Autographic Printing).

-1963 - In England, a gang of 15 train robbers stole £2.6 million in bank notes in the Great Train Robbery.
+1963 – In England, 15 train robbers stole £2.6 million in banknotes in the Great Train Robbery.
 They were later caught.

 1969 - At a 'zebra crossing' in London, photographer Iain Macmillan took one of the most famous photographs of all time, the cover of the Beatles album, Abbey Road.